pe-brian/pitchoune/README.md

 # Pitchoune

-A Python library on top of Polars to load & save (normal or streaming mode) data from files & chat with LLM.
+A Python library on top of Polars to load & save (normal or streaming mode) data from files.
+Can also chat with LLM in local with Ollama or with OpenAI API.

 # Features